 The destruction of trenches, hillside terraces, hillside terraces with trenches were higher in middle part of the watershed as comparing to upper part of the study area as stated by about 61.3 % of the respondents.
 Livestock trampling, runoff, less integrated SWC and less maintenance were the reasons as indicated by per group discussion.
 [20] Stated effectiveness of implemented soil bund was least due to

-The surveyed gabion check dams in the bottom transect walk in the study watershed were totally eight; three (37.5%) of them were damaged (Table 2).
+The surveyed gabion check dams in the bottom transect walk in the study watershed were eight in total; three (37.5%) of them were damaged (Table 2).
 Survey on check dams showed that 39% of sampled had been destroyed [24].
 Siltation in the reservoir of the concrete check dams, absence of retaining wall, shallow foundation depth and higher horizontal distance were the reasons for the destruction of the structures in the bottom slope of the watershed.

-From group discussion the check dams constructed in the gulley were more effective to conserve soil and rehabilitate the gulley in a short period of time as compared other physical SWC structures.
-However, half percents of the surveyed check dams reservoirs were filled with sediment and some of them started to collapse.
-The failures of these check dams were absence of top-down catchment treatment during intervention.
+From the group discussion the check dams constructed in the gulley were more effective to conserve soil and rehabilitate the gulley in a short period of time compared to the other physical SWC structures.
+However, half of the surveyed check dams reservoirs were filled with sediment and some of them had started to collapse.
+The failures of these check dams were due to absence of top-down catchment treatment during intervention.
 Absence of maintenance and biological measures were additional causes for poor performance of the check dams.
 [23] Finding stated that free grazing destroyed both the physical and biological SWC measures.